sysdiglabs/sysdig-aws-workshop-instructions/Readme.md

     7. Choose the Events tab on the right
     8. As you can see there are a number of events that Sysdig picked up here - in real-time!
         1. !["threats2"](instruction-images/threats2.png)
-    9. If you click into the the top **Detect outbound connections to common miner pools** and then scroll through it you'll see all the context of that event including details of the process, the network, the AWS account, the Kubernetes cluster/namespace/deployment, the host as well as the container
+    9. If you click into the the top **Detect crypto miners using the Stratum protocol** and then scroll through it you'll see all the context of that event including details of the process, the network, the AWS account, the Kubernetes cluster/namespace/deployment, the host as well as the container
        1. In particular the process tree view shows us that our Python app (gunicorn) launched a shell that launched the crypto miner xmrig - that looks suspicious!
         !["processtree"](instruction-images/processtree.png)
        2. You can also click Explore in order to see a more detailed view of this process tree and the history within this environment